briansalehi/arch-setup/README.md

 echo '<hostname>' > /etc/hostname
 ```

-Now this is not necessary, but it would be when you make LVM, RAID, or LUKS
+Now this is not necessary, but it would be if you have made LVM, RAID, or LUKS configurations, see `mkinitcpio.conf(5)`:
-configuration:

 ```sh
 mkinitcpio -P
 ```

-This is where micro code, grub and efibootmgr is needed so that system can boot on newly
+This is where `amd-ucode`, `grub` and `efibootmgr` is needed so that the system can boot:
-installed Linux:

 ```sh
 grub-install --target x86_64-efi --efi-directory /boot --bootloader-id GRUB